And Winter Came...: Release and reception

 An album launch party was held on 8 October 2008 at Two Temple Place in Temple, London, which was decorated for the occasion in the theme of the album.
 This was followed by a press conference given by Enya the next day at The Dorchester hotel.
-A second launch party was held on 3 November 2008 at the Grosse Orangerie Charlottenburg building in Berlin and featured dancers of the Berlin State Ballet performing choreography set to Enya songs.
+A second launch party was held on 3 November 2008 at the Great Orangery at Charlottenburg Palace in Berlin and featured dancers of the Berlin State Ballet performing choreography set to Enya songs.

 And Winter Came... was released on 7 November 2008 by Warner Bros.
 Records internationally; its release in the United States was on 11 November 2008 by Reprise Records.
 The album debuted at number 6 on the UK Albums Chart, selling 35,812 copies in its first week.
 On 28 November 2008, the album was certified gold by the British Phonographic Industry (BPI) for 100,000 copies sold.
 The album also peaked at number 6 on the Billboard 200, with first-week sales of 92,000 copies.
 In its second week, the album sold 83,000 copies.
 It continued to sell, and received a gold certification from the Recording Industry Association of America on 12 December 2008 for sales in excess of 500,000 copies in the United States.
 By October 2015, this number had grown to 920,000.
 Elsewhere, the album reached the top 20 in 21 countries in its first three weeks.
 By late 2011, over three million copies of the album had been sold worldwide.

 Enya released "Trains and Winter Rains" as the album's only physical single, in 10 November 2008.
 This was followed by the release of three album tracks for digital download: "White Is in the Winter Night" on 4 November 2008, "My!
 My!
 Time Flies!" on 4 February 2009, and "Dreams Are More Precious" on 10 October 2009.

 The album was released on vinyl for the first time on 20 October 2017, in the United States.

 Track listing

-All music composed by Enya; all lyrics by Roma Ryan; all songs produced by Nicky Ryan (except music and lyrics to "O Come, O Come, Emmanuel" and "Oíche Chiúin (Chorale)" are traditional, arr.
+All music composed by Enya; all lyrics by Roma Ryan; all songs produced by Nicky Ryan (except music and lyrics to "O Come, O Come, Emmanuel" and "Oíche Chiúin (Silent Night) (Chorale)" are traditional, arr.
 Enya and Nicky Ryan).